Butterfly

 Story of a Butterfly

 Preschoolers become involved in the butterfly life cycle.
-Our puppet-model caterpillar presents metamorphosis.
-Students build a butterfly of puzzle pieces.
-A five minute video will lead into a visit to our Tropical Conservatory to find eight basic colors on the tropical butterflies.
+Puppet-model caterpillars present metamorphosis.
+Students "grow" a butterfly of puzzle pieces.
+A five minute video will lead the students to the Tropical Conservatory to find examples of five senses, living and

 Grade: PK